DitchOoM/mqtt/Readme.md

 limitations.
 IPC can help the client stay connected, continuing to transmit any messages even if the calling process dies.
 With IPC enabled, an Android Activity or Web Browser Context can crash and restart without affecting the process which manages the MQTT service.
-This means the MQTT service can continue to process messages without having to reconnect.
+This means the MQTT service can continue to process messages without restarting.

 For Android it will work straight out of the box.
 Getting the MqttService with `ipcEnabled = true` will automatically register the android service and use AIDL to communicate with it.